Here to talk

 - Support and input into pastoral care programs

-The college counsellors are bound by ethics and law to maintain client confidentiality.
+The College counsellors are bound by ethics and law to maintain client confidentiality.
 This means that conversations between counsellors and students are private.
 Counsellors are unable to speak to others about what students have disclosed in a counselling session unless the student gives permission to the counsellor.
 However there are limits to keeping information confidential.
-Confidential information must be disclosed if there is a significant risk of harm to the client or to any other person, or if information is requested under a court order.
+Confidential information must be disclosed if there is a significant risk of harm to the client or to any other person, or if information is subpoenaed by a court.

 As registered psychologists, the College Counsellors abide by the Code of Ethics and Ethical Guidelines outlined by the Australian Psychological Society.